-Management Discussion and Analysis For the year ended December 31, 2020
+Management Discussion and Analysis For the year ended December 31, 2021

-For the three months period ended December 31, 2020, potential common shares issuable under the RSU Plan and common shares issuable for the convertible debenture were anti-dilutive and excluded from the dilution calculation.
+For the three months and for the year ended December 31, 2021, potential common shares issuable under the RSU Plan and debenture with warrants were anti-dilutive and excluded from the dilution calculation.

-For the year ended December 31, 2020, all potential common shares issuable under the RSU Plan were antidilutive and excluded from the dilution calculation and common shares issuable for the convertible debenture were dilutive, hence included in the dilution calculation.
+For the year ended December 31, 2021, all potential common shares issuable under the RSU Plan and debenture with warrants were anti-dilutive and excluded from the dilution calculation.